 Resource Planning Objectives.

-It is the responsibility of each electric utility to stay informed on evolving resource planning issues and to consider and analyze these issues in a timely manner in its integrated resource plan (IRP) filings.
+It is the responsibility of each electric utility to stay informed on evolving resource planning issues and to consider and analyze these issues in a timely manner in its integrated resource plan.

 The requirements under Chapter 21 establish minimum standards to govern resource planning, including: